 Undergraduate Research Funding

-We consider the first three pilot years of this program to have been a great success.
-We have provided funding to more than 25 undergraduate applicants, representing Nutrition & Exercise Physiology, Human Development & Family Studies, Architectural Studies, and Textiles and Apparel Management.
+We consider the first four years of this program to have been a great success.
+We have provided funding to more than 30 undergraduate applicants, representing Nutrition & Exercise Physiology, Human Development & Family Studies, Architectural Studies, and Textiles and Apparel Management.
 Some students have had posters or papers from their work accepted at regional and national conferences.

 The total pay for the experience is $2,000; three-quarters of these funds are provided by PURE and the other quarter is provided by the mentor’s unit, research grant, or other source identified by the mentor.
 Funds will be used exclusively to support the undergraduate research experiences.
-PURE is administered by the Associate Dean for Research & Graduate Studies and advised by a faculty committee.
+HES-PURE is administered by the Associate Dean for Research & Graduate Studies and advised by a faculty committee.

 We hope this program continues to prove successful for HES, and I would be happy to visit with anyone about HES-PURE.
 Thanks!
 Dr. Sandy Rikoon, associate dean